 (f) Speaking at National Religious Broadcaster’s (NRB) meetings, and serving on its 90-member Board of Directors.
 Jeremiah was the keynote speaker for the 1997 NRB Convention.
 As he began to speak, Jeremiah said, “It is a privilege for Donna and me to be here.
 I deeply appreciate the musicians we have just heard [rock music].
 I have been coming to the NRB for 25 years, and only missed one three years ago when I was ill.”;

 (g) Praising South African Archbishop Desmond Tutu on his 10/11/99 Turning Point radio program.
 (Tutu is a liberation theologian who believes Christ was a revolutionary similar to Castro or Mao.
 He does not believe in the inerrancy of Scripture, but believes that all great religions lead to God.
 He was quoted as saying: “I am a socialist.
-I hate capitalism.”
-He favors ordination of homosexuals.)
+I hate capitalism.”)